 Glen Lyon is the longest glen in Scotland.
-It's some of perthshire's most majestic scenery and whether walking or driving here you will be spellbound.
+It has some of Perthshire's most majestic scenery and whether walking or driving here you will be spellbound.
 Probably the best chance to see a golden eagle - if you are very lucky!

 A Highland Night is an evening of traditional entertainment, full of Scottish Music and Dance.
 These outdoor productions are performed weekly during the summer months by local artists for the residents and many visitors of Pitlochry: in the heart of Highland Perthshire.
 The 2021 Highland Night season run's every Monday evening throughout the summer at the Pitlochry Recreation Ground The gates are open from 7pm with the show starting at 7.30pm.
 Adult Admission £7.00

 The Enchanted Forest, the renowned outdoor sound and light show is set to delight the senses when it returns to Faskally Wood near Pitlochry this autumn.
-This years event runs from 3rd October to 3rd November.
+The event dates are:- Thursday 29th September 2022 – Sunday 30th October 2022.

 This year's event takes place on September 12th.
 Pitlochry Highland Games has been hosting competitors and enthralling spectators since 1852.
 This is the last major highland games of the season and hosts the final of a number of competitions.
 Events include, pipe bands, cycle races, highland dancing and the usual highland game events.
 A great day out in Pitlochry.